All financial figures are in Canadian dollars unless otherwise noted

 Gibson Energy Inc. (“Gibson” or the “Company”) (TSX: GEI) is a Canadian-based oil infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of crude oil and refined products.
 Headquartered in Calgary, Alberta, the Company’s operations are focused around its core terminal assets located at Hardisty and Edmonton, Alberta, and include the Moose Jaw Facility and an infrastructure position in the U.S.

 Gibson shares trade under the symbol GEI and are listed on the Toronto Stock Exchange.
 For more information, visit www.gibsonenergy.com.

-Readers are cautioned that the foregoing lists are not exhaustive.
-The Company does not undertake any obligations to publicly update or revise any forward-looking statements except as required by securities law.
-Readers are cautioned that the foregoing lists are not exhaustive and actual results could differ materially from those anticipated in forward-looking statements as a result of numerous risks and uncertainties including, but not limited to, the risks and uncertainties described in “Forward-Looking Information” and “Risk Factors”.
-For an additional discussion of material risk factors relating to Gibson and its operations, please refer to those included in Gibson’s Annual Information Form dated February 224, 20210 and other documents Gibson files from time to time with the securities authorities, available on as filed on SEDAR at www.sedar.com and available on and on the Gibson’s website at www.gibsonenergy.com.
+Readers are cautioned that the foregoing lists are not exhaustive and actual results could differ materially from those anticipated in forward-looking statements as a result of numerous risks and uncertainties including, but not limited to, the risks and uncertainties described in “Forward-Looking Information” and “Risk Factors” in Gibson’s Annual Information Form dated February 22, 2021 and in other documents Gibson files from time to time with the securities authorities, available on SEDAR at www.sedar.com and the Gibson website at www.gibsonenergy.com.
 These statements speak only as of the date of this press release.
+Gibson does not undertake any obligations to publicly update or revise any forward-looking statements except as required by securities law.
 Information on, or connected to, the Gibson’s website at www.gibsonenergy.com does not form part of this press release.

 For further information, please contact: